MariaVlod/software-design-course/lab-1/README.md

 The [Money](./WarehouseLibrary/Money.cs) class is open for extension but closed for modification:

-- It allows new currencies to be introduced via inheritance (USD, EUR classes) without modifying the base class [see lines 9-17](https://github.com/MariaVlod/software-design-course/blob/main/lab-1/WarehouseLibrary/Money.cs#L9-L17).
+- It allows new currencies to be introduced via inheritance (USD, EUR classes) [USD](./WarehouseLibrary/USD.cs) [EUR](./WarehouseLibrary/EUR.cs) without modifying the base class .
 ### 3.3 Liskov Substitution Principle (LSP)

-- USD and EUR classes ([see lines 9-17](https://github.com/MariaVlod/software-design-course/blob/main/lab-1/WarehouseLibrary/Money.cs#L9-L17)) extend Money and can be used interchangeably with Money objects without breaking the program.
+- USD and EUR classes [USD](./WarehouseLibrary/USD.cs) [EUR](./WarehouseLibrary/EUR.cs) extend Money and can be used interchangeably with Money objects without breaking the program.
   ### 3.4 Interface Segregation Principle (ISP)

 Project follows ISP by keeping separate classes for different responsibilities instead of one large interface.
 Example: